allancaffee/relay/website/versioned_docs/version-v11.0.0/guides/testing-relay-components.md

 ### ID Generation

-The second argument of the Mock Resolver its a function that will generate a sequence of integers, useful to generate unique ids in the tests
+The second argument of the Mock Resolver is a function that will generate a sequence of integers.
+This is useful for generating unique ids in tests.

 ```js
 {